 Many nurse practitioners and policymakers are advocating to expand their roles to reach vulnerable populations of patients with more affordable care.
 Delaware, for example, recently followed 23 other states passing legislation that allows nurse practitioners to practice on their own — without direct supervision from a physician.

 Nurse practitioners will continue to be in high demand as the need for primary and preventive healthcare increases, especially among an aging baby boomer population.
 The U.S. Bureau of Labor Statistics (BLS) projects jobs for nurse practitioners will grow by 52% from 2020 to 2030, much faster than the average projected growth of 8% for all occupations.
 That equates to 114,900 new nurse practitioner jobs in that time.

 The median annual salary for nurse practitioners in 2020 was $111,680, according to BLS, but that amount may increase if the nurse shortage persists and nurse practitioners are allowed to expand their services.
 In fact, healthcare organizations may also seek to hire more nurse practitioners because they can provide similar services to those provided by doctors but at a lower cost.
 Additionally, these nurse leaders can help deliver care to rural and low-income populations with physician shortages.

 Prepare for Your Career as a Nurse Practitioner

 Future nurse practitioners can prepare for this demanding and rewarding career by gaining knowledge and experience through an advanced degree program.
-Maryville University’s online Doctor of Nursing Practice (DNP) can help nurses pursue leadership and specialized positions that can impact the lives of patients and the future of healthcare.
+Maryville University’s online DNP programs can help nurses pursue leadership and specialized positions that can impact the lives of patients and the future of healthcare.
 With our DNP-NP track, students can also earn their doctorate while preparing for their NP exam and certification.

 Learn more about how MVU’s online DNP and DNP-NP programs can help you take the next step in your healthcare career.